Chinmay-web/TutorBridge/README.md

 [View the live TutorBridge application](https://tutor-bridge-six.vercel.app/)

-One-line: A small full‑stack app for collecting tutoring requests and coordinating volunteer tutors via a Supabase backend.
+Overview: A small full‑stack app for collecting tutoring requests and coordinating volunteer tutors via a Supabase backend.

 ## How it works